Linuxfabrik/mirror/README.md

 # Mirror

-A script to create and update mirrors of RPM repositories.
-Currently it supports:
+A script to create and update mirrors of RPM repositories using `reposync`.

-* mirroring RPM-based repositories using `reposync`
-* downloading RPM release assets from GitHub and creating a RPM repository using `createrepo`

 Runs on